opsintacct/ds-githubrunner-ec2/README.md

 max_size                  = 4
 ```

-where owner is intacct and repo represents the GitHub Repository.
+where owner is org  and repo represents the GitHub Repository.